jenip13/jenip13.github.io/index.md

 ## 📍 What I’m doing now

 - Finishing my last semester in quarantine
-- Preparing myself for my first full-time job out of college
+- Ensuring a smooth transition for the next co-presidents of McWiCS
+- Trying to ease my way into adulting by figuring out personal finance

 Last updated March 21, 2020